 - The directors, in making decisions have considered the long term prospects of Syndicate 435.
 A review of the business is given above. - The managing agent takes pride in all business relationships.
 The organisation looks to engage with clients, outsourcers, professional advisers, staff and other stakeholders in a straightforward and professional manner.
 Treating all stakeholders fairly is of paramount importance. - Employees are fundamental to the success of the business.
 The managing agent strives to make Faraday an enjoyable and rewarding place to work.
 Regular meetings are held to update staff on the performance and operational aspects of the syndicate.
 The open style of management adopted by the directors encourages employees to raise any issues and appropriate steps can be taken.
 The directors regard this style as one of the core strengths; it assists with staff retention.
 Training and development of staff is another important factor of the board's focus; a skilled and content workforce is crucial to the success of the business.
-Particular attention is now being given to culture in its broadest sense and open debate on the topic is welcomed. - The directors monitor developments in the wider business and financial arenas.
-In particular these include regulatory requirements and guidelines as
+As well as participating in market surveys, Faraday commissioned a third party specialist to undertake an in-house survey on culture.
+Dialogue on the findings and matters raised is on-going. - The directors monitor developments in the wider business and financial arenas.
+In particular these include regulatory requirements and guidelines as well as legal frameworks and risk and compliance aspects

-- well as legal frameworks and Risk and Compliance aspects of the (re)insurance industry.
+- of the (re)insurance industry.
 Faraday would adapt to any revisions as they arise having regard to our diverse stakeholders.
 Market conditions underpin the ever-changing needs of key stakeholders.
 The directors endeavour to react to the circumstances in a timely manner.
 High business standards are promoted throughout the organisation.
-The board revisits the overall strategy at a formal meeting each year.
+The board revisits the overall strategy at a formal off-site meeting each year.
 Work continues on an on-going basis to increase the quality of business being underwritten.
 When necessary, difficult decisions will be taken. - The robust client focus assists with maintaining and improving relationships with clients, outsourcers and suppliers.
 Every effort is made by the directors, following recommendations from the Underwriters, to meet the changing needs of our customers.
 Products are regularly reviewed to ensure they meet the requirements and are acceptable to all parties in the distribution chain; revisions are made as necessary. - The directors value market perception.
 Every effort is made to meet the wide range of financial responsibilities.
 Payment terms will be met and enquiries are always made where service levels are queried by any of the stakeholders. - Finally, the managing agent is conscious of its environmental and social responsibilities.
 Care is taken to minimise any adverse impact the business might have on the wider environment.
-A hybrid working regime has been in operation during 2022; this continues to be monitored to achieve the best outcome for the business.
-It is pleasing to note that colleagues are now able to undertake face to face meetings in person.
+A hybrid working regime has been in operation during 2023; this continues to be monitored to achieve the best outcome for the business.

+It is pleasing to note that colleagues continue to undertake face to face meetings in person; the business is seeing benefits from this.
 Work continues to maintain the reduction in the use of general office consumables that was achieved during the lockdown imposed in March 2020.
 Specific attention is now being given to the broad reach of climate change from both a business and operational perspective.